 The Ministry of Health and Care Services (HOD) has responsibility for all health and social policy, apart from social security benefits.
 The Norwegian Board of Health Supervision is organized under this ministry.

 Norwegian Directorate of Health (Hdir) (Hdir) is the National Directorate for Health Services.
 Its responsibilities include health services and measures to prevent illness and social problems.
+The directorate deals with applications for authorization to practice as a health personnel in Norway.

 Statistics Norway publishes statistics about health and social conditions, and health and social services.